 The Prime Minister’s Fellowship has been finalized with many such inconsistencies.
 It starts from 2018-19 academic year.
 A maximum of 3000 Fellows would be selected in a three year period.
 From Rs 70 thousand to Rs 80 thousand per month, financial services is provided.
 Another Rs 2 lakh is given in the form of research grant annually.

-The Ministry of Human Resource Development (HRD) has invited applications for the Prime Minister’s Research Fellowship (PMRF) for the December-2020 cohort.
-Interested and eligible candidates can apply at the official website, dec2019.pmrf.in.
-The application process will close on October 15.
+The Ministry of Human Resource Development (HRD) has invited applications for the Prime Minister’s Research Fellowship (PMRF).
+Interested and eligible candidates can apply at the official website: pmrf.in.

 Prime Minister’s Research Fellowship (PMRF) scheme aimed at ‘attracting talent pool of the country to doctoral (PhD) programmes of Indian Institute of Science (IISc), Indian Institutes of Science Education & Research (IISERs), Indian Institutes of Technology (IITs), and Central Universities (which are among the top 100 National Institutional Ranking Framework, NIRF ranked universities) for conducting research in cutting edge science and technology domains, with focus on national priorities’ has invited applications.